 The violin is one of the most amazing instruments in the world and has had a very interesting history and a profound impact on the history of music as well.
-We already talked about violin history, but today we are putting into the discussion who created and developed one of the most popular classical instruments known.
+We already talked about violin history, but today we are discussing who created and developed one of the most popular classical instruments known.

 Let’s begin with where did violin-making history start?